Where do wattled cranes live?

 What is a wattled crane?

-The wattled crane is a large bird with a long white neck, gray body, black undersides, and bare red face with a black “cap.”
-Its name comes from the white wattles that dangle from its throat.
+The wattled crane is a large bird with a long white neck, gray body, black undersides, and a bare red face with a black “cap.”
+Their name comes from the white wattles that dangle from its throat.
 The crane’s secondary, inner-wing feathers are elongated and look like a tail when the crane is standing.